David Payne (meteorologist): Broadcasting career

 A fourth generation Oklahoman, Payne is a graduate of the University of Oklahoma with a Bachelor of Science degree.
+He was a member of Delta Tau Delta.
 He began his television career as a meteorologist at ABC affiliate KTUL-TV (channel 8) in Tulsa, Oklahoma.
 In 1993, Payne left KTUL to become the morning meteorologist at KFOR-TV.
 As morning meteorologist, Payne had often been known for his humor and sometimes makes jokes, mostly aimed at co-anchor Kent Ogle, during the newscasts.
 His humorous nature has since been carried over to his role as evening/chief meteorologist at KWTV.

 Payne has claimed to have tracked several hundred tornadoes during his career.
 Among these were multiple tornadoes that were spawned by a massive supercell that cut a path from southwestern to central Oklahoma during a devastating tornado outbreak that produced 66 tornadoes and killed 44 people across Oklahoma and southern Kansas on May 3, 1999.
 Payne, along with KFOR photojournalist Marc Dillard, chased the lead storm of the outbreak that produced a devastating F5 tornado (then, the only recorded F5 tornado to have hit any portion of the Oklahoma City metropolitan area) that set down near Amber and tracked into southern and eastern suburbs.
 In 2013, as a member of KWTV's weather team, Payne gave chase to the only other F/EF-5 tornado to track through the Oklahoma City metropolitan area (particularly the suburb of Moore).

 Additional footage recorded during the outbreak of Payne and Dillard's storm chase was assumed to have been lost.
 However, in 2005, the tape was discovered in a shelved box.
 The tape, which was later broadcast in a KFOR feature report, revealed included footage of Payne and Dillard getting too close to the F5 tornado, attempting to get out of the storm's way (this was one of at least two instances while chasing the tornadoes that Payne and Dillard had close calls nearly ending up in the tornado's path).

-In April 2006, Payne and photojournalist Kevin Josephy captured a rare anticyclonic tornado that ultimately destroyed several hangars at the El Reno Regional Airport.
+In April 2006, Payne and photojournalist Kevin Josefy captured a rare anticyclonic tornado that ultimately destroyed several hangars at the El Reno Regional Airport.